KrisDunning/data-structures-and-algorithms/javascript/code-challenges/graph/README.md

 - `getNodes()` - returns an iterable of nodes in the graph
 - `getNeighbors(node)` - returns a collection of edges connected to node
 - `size()` - returns integer value of number of nodes in the graph
+- `breadthFirst(rootNode)` - Method used to return array of node values in a breadth first traversal manner